Roman Superhighway: Dinalupihan to Abucay

 The highway starts at Layac, Dinalupihan at a t-junction with the Jose Abad Santos Avenue (Olongapo-Gapan Road).
 A short section of the highway from Layac Junction to Layac Bridge was formerly a two lane-road, with the said bridge had two lanes before widening into four lanes after passing Layac Bridge until 2015.
-The road turns westward and pass on Palihan Bridges 1 and 2 and between them are rice fields (formerly, this portion was lower before the construction of newer bridges and roads with higher elevation).
-The level of a road will become lower after passing these two bridges.
+The road turns westward and pass on Palihan Bridges 1 and 2 and between them are rice fields, with this section formerly had lower elevation before the construction of a higher road from 2009 to 2010.
+The level of the highway will become lower after passing these two bridges.
 An entrance of Subic-Clark-Tarlac Expressway (SCTEX) can be seen on this area.
-The road continues straightforward, passing through Hermosa Ecozone Industrial Park, and turns eastward upon paralleling with the Bataan National Road.
+The road continues straightforward, passing through Hermosa Ecozone Industrial Park, and turns eastward upon paralleling with the Bataan National Road, diverting the highway's alignment from the old existing road.

 The highway then passes through residential areas of Hermosa, Bataan before it turns westward and continues on a straight direction.
 It then passes Mambog Bridge and after passing the said bridge is Beverly Heights V and it will turn eastward and continues on a straight route until it reaches Dona Bridge, where the highway enters Orani.
 It will cross to San Pedro Street, pass through Dona Elementary School, and continues northbound until it intersects Governor Pascual Avenue, with left going to Orani town proper and right going to Sinagtala and Mount Santa Rosa through Binutas Trail.
 An office of Department of Public Works and Highways (DPWH) - Bataan 1st District can be found on this portion.
 After it is Orani Bridge 1.
 It enters Samal through the Orani Bridge 2.
 The highway continues on a straight direction and crosses the Samal River through Samal Bridge.
 A few meters away after the bridge is an entrance to Bataan 2020 and Charoen Pokphand Foods Philippines Corporation.
 It turns westward after passing Bataan 2020, continues to Barangay Gugo, enters Abucay through Calaguiman Bridge, and continues on a straight direction.
 Between Ray Hill Bridge is Mabatang Vicinial Road which is a road leading to Barangay Mabatang proper.
 A subdivision named St. Leonard Homes can be seen after the said bridge.
 The Mabatang Bridge is located after the subdivision.

 It continues northbound, passing through Calaylayan Bridge, and turns eastward.
 It then passes through Calaylayan Bridge.
 A few distance from the bridge is the Petron gasoline station.
-It follows a straight route and before entering Balanga, the Gerry's Grill restaurant and Toyota Bataan can be found.
-The highway then passes Tuyo Bridge and upon passing the former location of Balanga welcome sign which was removed due to the highway's widening after the said bridge, it enters Balanga.
+It follows a straight route and before entering Balanga, the Gerry's Grill restaurant can be found.
+The highway enters Balanga upon passing Toyota Bataan and then passes Tuyo Bridge and upon passing the former location of Balanga welcome sign which was removed due to the highway's widening after the said bridge.